 – Emergency Medical Technicians (EMTs) and Paramedics

-These can all be great career paths who people to want to contribute to the Healthcare needs of individuals, but maybe don’t want to be work at the same personal level with patients that Doctors and Nurses often have to.
-These careers can allow you to be part of the world of Healthcare and helping others, while still maintaining some distance from the more personal or messy aspects of Healthcare.
+These can all be great career paths for people to want to contribute to the Healthcare needs of individuals but perhaps don’t want to be work at the same high demand levels that Doctors or Nurses may be subject to.
+Work is in demand, stable, and income potential can be respectable as well.
+These positions also often allow you to maintain some distance from the more personal or messy aspects (blood, bodily fluids, etc) of Healthcare.

 One particular career path on the above list I want to make extra note of is Medical Technicians.
 Technology and the world of Healthcare go hand and hand, and the rapid growth of technology is leading to a drastic increase in the usage of technology in the world of Medicine and Health.
 New equipment, machines, tests, software, and computer machinery galore – and someone needs to know how to operate all of these!

 There are wonderful opportunities for Medical Technicians who specialize in operating these different pieces of Medical Technology.
 Some positions can include careers such as X-Ray Technicians, Ultrasound Technicians, CT or MRI Technicians, Lab Technicians, and more.
 One of the best parts of this career path is that you don’t need an incredible amount of schooling or training to be successful.
 Training to become a Medical Technician often requires a two-year Vocational Degree from programs that will train you on the exact equipment you’ll be using in the real world, and because of the high demand, those who graduate often have job offers as soon as they graduate.